 3. Number of Sessions

-- Medicare generally covers up to 10 individual sessions per calendar year.
+Medicare typically covers up to 10 individual sessions per calendar year.

-- If more sessions are needed, we can request a Chronic Disease Management Plan from your GP, which may allow up to 4 additional sessions if you are eligible.
+If additional sessions are necessary, we can request a Chronic Disease Management Plan from your GP, which may allow for up to 4 extra sessions if you qualify.

 4. Assessments